isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1805.md

 ---
-title: 'Hydraulic Nut Tensioning/ Hydraulic Torqueing Wrench'
+title: 'Laser Geometric Alignment System'
 permalink: /productivity-solutions-grant/solutionrepo/solution1805
 ---

-## Hydraulic Nut Tensioning/ Hydraulic Torqueing Wrench
+## Laser Geometric Alignment System

 ## Overview

 **Description**

-The hydraulic nut tensioning or hydraulic torqueing wrench is used for bolting, especially in tight spaces.
-It prevents damage and unnecessary stress due to overtightening.
+Geometric alignment and measurement are needed for shaft alignment, line bore applications, flatness/straightness measurement and machine tool alignment.
+Traditional alignment methods include visual inspection combined with a straight edge or use of dial indicators, which are inaccurate and time consuming.
+Laser geometric alignment systems are quick and easy to deploy, resulting in consistent and accurate results with minimal rework.

-Cost of equipment apped at $37,500 per unit
+Cost of equipment capped at $37,500 per unit

 ## Solution Packages Option(s)